Eurovision Stars in 'The Masked Singer' Around the World

 Two-time Greek Eurovision entrant and co-host of the Eurovision Song Contest 2005, Sakis Rouvas, will be the shows presenter.

-Last year’s Cypriot Eurovision entrant, Tamta, will be joining on the panelists desk.
+Cypriot Eurovision 2019 entrant, Tamta, will also be joining on the panelists desk.

 Balss Maskā (Latvia)